tvdl-telegram-bots/wehere-bot-4096/README.md

 ```

 TODO: use prosemirror to compose rich text
+TODO: use Sentry to record errors in Telegram bot
 TODO: use friendly display name
 TODO: a mechanism to authenticate
 TODO: info page